XavierHuangWF/efficient-financial-distillation/README.md

 ## Notes

-This repository currently contains a cleaner training structure than before.
-The main model training code has been consolidated into six trainer scripts:
+This repository now uses a cleaner training structure than the earlier experiment-specific layout.
+The main training code has been consolidated into six trainer scripts:

 - DistilBERT PhraseBank
 - DistilBERT Twitter